Pensions in the United Kingdom: Implementation milestones and deadlines

+Local government pensions policy

+For the funded Local Government Pension Scheme in England and Wales, the government published proposals and a response on pooling, investment and reporting in May 2025.
+The policy aims to complete pooling to agreed standards and to strengthen transparency and governance in the next phase, with separate arrangements in Scotland and Northern Ireland.

 Special categories of pension

 Perpetual or hereditary pensions

 Perpetual pensions were freely granted either to favourites or as a reward for political services from the time of Charles II onwards.
 Such pensions were very frequently attached as salaries to places which were sinecures, or, just as often, resulted in grossly overpaid posts which were really unnecessary, while the duties were discharged by a deputy at a small salary.